gitony0101/X4DS/ISLR/Chap 3 Linear Regression.md

 ## Simple linear regression

-It is a very straightforward simple linear regression approach for predicting a quantitative response Y on the basis of a single predictor variable X. It assumes that there is approximately a linear relationship between X and Y .
+It is a very straight forward simple linear regression approach for predicting a quantitative response Y on the basis of a single predictor variable X. It assumes that there is approximately a linear relationship between X and Y .
 Mathematically, we can write this linear relationship as:

 $$
 Y \approx \beta_0 + \beta_1X